GrowVolution/GrowVolution_e.V./Statutes.md

    - support for the development of solidarity-based, non-profit-oriented financial structures,
    - development of jointly used infrastructure (e.g., vehicles, spaces, tools),
-   - promotion of development cooperation through support of educational, health, infrastructure, and self-help projects in developing and emerging countries, in particular through knowledge transfer, capacity building, provision of training materials, and the promotion of community-oriented local structures,
+   - promotion of development cooperation through support of educational, health, infrastructure, and self-help projects in developing and emerging countries, in particular through knowledge transfer, capacity building, provision of training materials, and support for community-oriented local structures,
    - support for community-oriented initiatives in developing and emerging countries that contribute to improving living conditions, strengthening local capacities, and fostering sustainable, independent structures,
-   - promotion, organization, and moderation of political and social exchange as non-partisan educational work to strengthen general education and value-oriented, respectful, and discrimination-free communication; in particular through interviews, discussion formats, and the moderation of communities on neutral, value-driven grounds.
-Political party activity does not take place.
+   - promotion, organization, and moderation of political and social exchange as non-partisan educational work to strengthen general education and value-oriented, respectful, and discrimination-free communication; in particular through interviews, discussion formats, and moderation of communities on a neutral, value-driven basis.
+     Political party activities do not take place.
-3. The association is aware that in the development phase not all purposes can be fully realized; how realization is internally prioritized, organized, and coordinated is regulated by a purpose order.
+3. The association is aware that in the development phase it cannot fully realize all purposes; how the fulfillment is internally prioritized, organized, and coordinated is regulated by a purpose order.
 4. The association pursues exclusively and directly charitable purposes within the meaning of §§ 51 ff.
 AO (German Fiscal Code).
 5. The association is selfless; it does not primarily pursue its own economic purposes.